Right on the beach and surrounded by rainforest, Khao Lak Merlin Beach Resort is an All Inclusive tropical retreat.

 The lagoon-style pools here take centre-stage, dotted with waterfalls and greenery.

 If you're feeling thirsty you can relax in the pool and have a refreshing drink at the swim-up bar.

 Sit back with a cool drink in the lobby bar and enjoy the live entertainment.
 You'll also be able to connect to the internet in this area.

 deluxe twin room with balcony or terrace

-These superior double rooms come with air-conditioning.
-There’s a king-size bed or twin beds plus 1 extra bed in the bedroom and a balcony or terrace for that extra bit of space outside.
-Room service is also available* and there’s a direct dial phone and hairdryer included too.
+These spacious deluxe double rooms come with air-conditioning and a balcony or terrace for that bit of outside space.
+There’s a king-size bed or twin beds plus 1 extra bed in the bedroom.
+You’ll also have a direct dial phone and hairdryer and room service is also available*.

 TripAdvisor Reviews Show more reviews »